Delivery

 Soon after you start in August we hold a full day’s induction programme at which you will get to know your fellow trainees and the Programme Director and Medical Educators.
 Then, during the next three years there is a half day structured teaching programme which provides GP orientated formal teaching.
 It usually runs on Wednesdays from Sept – June each year and is well received.
 In the ST1 year we focus on the e-Portfolio initially and a focus on competencies continues throughout the year as we look at clinical and nonclinical areas relevant both to the curriculum and to being a GP.

-We also begin teaching communication skills in the ST1 year which continues through and including the ST3 year, preparing you for both the CSA (Clinical Skills Assessment) examination and most importantly, consulting with patients on a day to day basis.
+We also begin teaching communication skills in the ST1 year which continues through and including the ST3 year, preparing you for both the SCA (Structured Clinical Assessment) examination and most importantly, consulting with patients on a day to day basis.

 In the ST2 year we expand our study of the GP in the wider professional environment, in line with the GP curriculum, as well as building on clinical knowledge and looking at the evidence base underpinning our practice.
 All of this supports preparation for the AKT (Applied Knowledge Test) examination, as well as several sessions which are specifically focused on this dotted through the year.